 - Wash the morning glory under running water until it runs clear.
 Cut the roots if required.

 - Bring 3 cups of water to boil

 - Blanch the morning glory in boiling water for just about a minute.
 We don’t want the greens to lose their crunchiness or bright color.
 Immediately drain and run under cold water to stop the cooking process.

 - Heat oil in a wok or a shallow pan.
 Add the smashed garlic cloves and sauté till they just start to turn brown.

 - Add the blanched water spinach, soya sauce, and lime juice.

 - Mix well such that the vegetable is coated with the sauce.
 Cook for about a couple of minutes.
 It doesn’t take long for morning glory to get to that fine texture of tender-crisp.

 - Remove from wok into the serving plate immediately.

-Morning Glory Flower is a climber with heart shaped leaves.
+Morning Glory Flower is a climber with heart-shaped leaves.
 The flowers open up first thing in the morning, hence the name.
-Morning glory flowers and seeds are not actually edible.
+Morning glory flowers and seeds are not edible.